This post may contain affiliate links. Please read our disclosure policy.

 What are the Adrenal Glands?

-The adrenals are two small glands that sit on top of your kidneys.
+The adrenal glands are two small glands that sit on top of your kidneys.
 The adrenals produce many important hormones, including cortisol, aldosterone, and adrenaline.
 These hormones help to manage the stress response and regulate blood sugar, blood pressure, and metabolism.

 Adrenal Hormones and Fatigue

 Many people don’t know this, but there’s a strong connection between your mineral status and adrenal function.
-Stress is actually known to burn through minerals and disrupt electrolyte balance.
+Stress actually depletes minerals and disrupts electrolyte balance.

 Cortisol is the hormone that’s released when you experience physical or emotional stress.
 While it’s primary recognized as a stress hormone, it also plays an important role in your sleep/wake cycle and how your body retains sodium.
 If you’re dealing with chronic stress, chronically elevated cortisol and adrenaline can negatively impact your sleep, hormone function, nutrient stores, and mess with sodium retention.

 Aldosterone, another adrenal hormone, helps control the balance of electrolytes and water in your body.
 Chronic stress can cause a rapid depletion of potassium, and subsequently electrolyte imbalance.
 Low levels of key minerals can cause symptoms of adrenal dysfunction, such as chronic fatigue, brain fog, dizziness, blood sugar imbalances, and sleep disturbances.
-For more information about adrenal dysfunction, check out The Adrenal Fatigue Myth: What’s Really Going On and How to Treat it.
+For more information about adrenal dysfunction, check out HPA Axis Dysfunction: Symptoms, Causes, and Treatment.

 What is an Adrenal Cocktail?